6 solutions to fix 'File system verify or repair failed' error

 In our daily lives, most of the disk errors are related to file systems, especially when First Aid found corruption that needs to be repaired.
 Usually, the file system error can be fixed by reformatting.
 However, before performing disk reformatting, making a backup or recovering data from the drive is of great importance.

 It's terrible to encounter error messages like 'File system verify or repair failed' or 'File system check exit code is 8'.
 In this article you can find 6 useful solutions to fix the corrupted external hard drive or internal hard drive on Mac.
-However, to guarantee your data security, please recover data from corrupted drives with iBoysoft Mac Data Recovery first.
+However, to guarantee your data security, please recover lost data from corrupted drives with iBoysoft Mac Data Recovery first.

 Bonus tip: Backup your data regularly.
 This is the best and risk-free method to keep your data safe.